darkorsa/cordo/README.md

 Doctine is preconfigured to support [UUID](https://github.com/ramsey/uuid-doctrine).

-Also [XML Mapping](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/xml-mapping.html) is supported so you can map your Domain Models directly with database tables.
+[XML Mapping](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/xml-mapping.html) also is supported so you can map your Domain Models directly with database tables.
 You should place your mappings in `app/[PackageName]/Infractructure/Doctrine/ORM/Metadata/`.

 When you have your mappings ready you can create/update/drop schema directly from composer: